 Despite its prior denials, Vale operated several high-risk dams, putting at risk Vale’s workers, as well as the towns and local populations in which it operated.
 After the 2019 collapse of one of its dams in southeastern Brazil, and following additional negative news, Vale’s stock dropped significantly: roughly $14.7 billion in market cap on the common share float.
 G&E, with the assistance of Brazilian counsel, filed a Request for Arbitration in January 2022, asking the Market Arbitration Chamber of the Brazilian Stock Exchange to initiate an arbitration against Vale for their violations of Brazilian corporate, securities and tort laws in connection with the collapse of the dam.

 G&E serves as co-counsel in a Title IX and Section 1983 putative class action against Brown University.
-The proposed class representatives bring the action on behalf of approximately 4,000 current and former female Brown students.
+The class representatives bring the action on behalf of approximately 4,000 current and former female Brown students.
 The complaint alleges that the Ivy League school systematically and repeatedly failed to adequately respond to and prevent incidents of sexual harassment and assault on campus, despite knowledge that sexual assault on its campus is endemic.
 In October 2022, G&E defeated Brown’s motion to dismiss.

 G&E filed a complaint against Celgene alleging executives misled investors as to the efficacy of one late-stage developmental drug, subsequently abandoned by the company, requiring a $1.6 billion impairment charge.
 The stock declined nearly 11% on this news.
 The complaint also alleges that another of Celgene’s key drugs had missed profit expectations, contrary to Celgene’s multiple positive statements about the security of these drug revenues.
 When the truth was revealed, Celgene’s stock dropped another 9%, causing Celgene investors to suffer billions in damages from purchasing Celgene common stock at artificially inflated prices.

 After media and regulatory investigations, Danske Bank, Denmark’s largest bank, reluctantly admitted to participation in a massive money laundering scandal involving its branch in Estonia.
-Its CEO, its Chairman and its Chief Legal Officer promptly resigned.
-Danske disclosed that it had profited from this scheme to the tune of €200 billion.
-Its stock lost over $9 billion in value as a result.
-G&E and its co-counsel have filed claims in Denmark on behalf of 300 investors seeking approximately $1 billion in damages.
+Its CEO, Chairman and Chief Legal Officer all promptly resigned.
+Danske disclosed that it had profited from this scheme to the tune of €234 billion.
+Its stock lost over $12.8 billion in value worldwide as a result.
+G&E and its co-counsel have filed claims in Denmark on behalf of 300 investors collectively seeking over $1 billion in damages.
+In April 2023, the High Court selected eight test cases to proceed on the merits while all other claims against Danske are stayed.

 G&E, together with other U.S. and international law firms, represents over 100 institutional investors in a case against Petróleo Brasileiro S.A. (“Petrobras”), a Brazilian oil and gas company that is the country’s largest corporation in terms of revenue.
 Petrobras is involved in a major corruption and kickback scandal, which resulted in its common and preferred shares losing more than 60% of their value.
 The case is proceeding in an arbitration before the Market Arbitration Chamber of the Brazilian Stock Exchange.

-Recent G&E ESG Institute highlights:
+G&E ESG Institute Highlights:

 The ICGN+GISD partnered with the Grant & Eisenhofer ESG Institute to standardize legal ESG draft clauses for their updated Model Mandate.